sophdubs/bar-chart-project/README.md

 drawBarChart(data, options, element);
 ```

 - The **data** parameter is the data the chart will work from.
-The data you will be providing should be formatted as specified below.

 - The **options** parameter is an object which has optional customizations for the bar chart.

+- The **element** parameter is a DOM element or jQuery element that the chart will get rendered into.

+Format your data array as specified in the section below.
+If you decide to rename your data array, make sure to update the function signature accordingly.

 The options object with all the required keys is provided in the userFile.js file.
-For keys that you wish to customize, simply replace the current value with your preferred value based on the specifications below.
-If no customization for that key is desired, simply leave the value as 'null' and the default settings will be used. ** Do not delete any key/value pairs from the options object **
+For keys that you wish to customize, simply replace the current value with your preferred value based on the specifications in the section below.
+If no customization for that key is desired, simply leave the value as 'null' and the default settings will be applied. *** Do not edit any of the provided keys or  delete any key/value pairs from the options object. ***

-- The **element** parameter is a DOM element or jQuery element that the chart will get rendered into.

-Your options object will contain all your customizations.
-The provided object contains all the
+The element argument has been handled for you and you do not need to edit this parameter.

 ## Parameters